lelebus/wcms-onboarding/README.md

  - Create a copy of the draft file, and name it `v3-selection.ods`.
  - Manually review the matches in the sheet `AUTO (select correct)`:
-   - put a 1 in the field `ok` if the match is correct, otherwise leave it empty or write 0.
+   - put `1` in the field `ok` if the match is correct, otherwise leave it empty or write `0`.
+     - Suggestion: add conditional formatting such that the rows with `ok` equals to `1` become green.
  - Commit and push to remote:

 ```bash